activeviam/execli/README.md

 $ execli compile --help
 execli compile <source> <target>

-Compile the commands at the given path to a single executable Node.js file, together with all its dependencies
+Compile the commands at the given path to a single executable Node.js file, together with all the dependencies

 Positionals:
   source  The path resolving to the file exporting the commands        [string] [required]